KeyStore

 Protection Recommendations:

-- Secure the Pipeline Configuration Itself: Store pipeline configurations containing
+- Secure the Pipeline Configuration: Store pipeline configurations containing

-importsreferences in a separate, access-controlled repository.
-Other project repositories can then useincludeto reference them.
-This limits who can modify the pipeline logic. - Use Protected Branches: Combine with
+importsreferences in a separate, access-controlled repository, and provide them to other repositories viainclude. - Use Protected Branches: Combine with

-allow_branchesrules in the secret file to restrict usage to protected branches.
+allow_branchesrules to restrict usage to protected branches.
 Changes to protected branches require a Pull Request and code review, adding a layer of manual audit. - Audit and Log Monitoring: Regularly check pipeline logs for unusual activity.

 Best Practices